 For the least expensive option, consider the Montessori public schools, which charge no tuition to students.
-From Arizona to Wisconsin, the top public Montessori schools in the United States are definitely worth consideration, as noted by Niche.
-These offerings do tend to lean more heavily toward the K to 8 grades, though.
+From Arizona to Wisconsin, there are several options throughout the U.S. These offerings mostly cater to families with children in grades K-8.
 Public Montessori high schools are relatively rare in the United States.